abbychau/slashing/README.md

 ##

 ## Why it is called slashing
-Because it slashed NGINX.
+Because it slashed NGINX, Redis, MySQL(although it is a sqlite behind).
 And AutoCert is so comfortable!